Current and recent funding for applied malaria research and evaluation

 Dates: 2013 – present

 Project description: The focus of this 5-year project is to support malaria epidemic detection in Ethiopia, in addition to providing technical support to the Federal Ministry of Health for malaria prevention and control.
 This project is being done in collaboration with Addis Continental Institute of Public Health and the President’s Malaria Initiative.
+Recently the project was awarded a two year extension to assist with tMDA study and Primaquine studies.

 Measure Evaluation Phase IV